hey-api/openapi-ts/docs/openapi-ts/migrating.md

 ### Removed `client` inference

-`openapi-ts` will no longer infer which client you want to generate.
+`@hey-api/openapi-ts` will no longer infer which client you want to generate.
 By default, we will create a `fetch` client.
 If you want a different client, you can specify it using the `client` option.

 ```js{2}
 export default {